 Viv Bishop: "More sad news of dearly departed.
 Alan Safier died suddenly on 22nd December of a heart attack.
 His funeral was held on Monday 27th December at the Jewish Cemetry in Cheshunt.".

+Phil Black, close friend of Alan, ex LSL member and brother-in-law of Freda Marcus: "Members will be sorry to learn of the death shortly before Christmas of Alan Safier, a genial, unpretentious man.
+Alan had a formidable knowledge and appreciation of the arts.
+Taking early retirement from the Stationery Office, Alan spent his last years involved with Scrabble, Bridge, theatre going and cricket and helping others where he could.
 Alan passed up the chance of further education to help support his family when unemployment and early death struck his father.
 After National Service he devoted most of his free time helping his invalid mother; and when his only sister died kept up a close relationship with his brother-in-law, nephews and neice.
 For the last 10 years or so he had driven his disabled fellow Scrabbler friend and ex LSL member Jim Butler several times to Scrabble weekends at Eastbourne and other venues and to League fixtures.
 Alan discovered Scrabble in his late 50s, scoring 330 in his first ever game and going on to exasperate countless others by his habit of plucking critical words from the air, and never bothering to study.
 Alan’s extended family, friends and ex work mates and I am sure those he met in the Scrabble world will miss his cheery presence."